 Glasgow 1282 was built in early 1940 and because the country was already at war by this stage, a number of features were removed from some cars for safe-keeping during its early years.
 This particularly referred to the art deco lighting.
 After the war a number of modifications were made including the removal of the driver’s opening windows and other associated changes to the vehicle’s ventilation system.

 Despite its luxurious specifications, the tram endured a hard life during its 22 years of continuous service as its early years coincided with a period of war-time austerity while reduced levels of maintenance were also a feature of the tramway’s final years of operation.
-By chance, this tram was selected to operate special commemorative runs in Clydebank two days after the final procession in Glasgow, and so became the last tram of its generation to operate on Scotland’s streets.
+By chance, this tram was selected to operate special commemorative runs in Clydebank two days after the final procession in Glasgow and so – on 6th September 1962 – became the last tram of its generation to operate on Scotland’s streets.

-It was officially withdrawn on 6 September 1962, two days after the formal closure of the system, and was moved to the National Tramway Museum at Crich on 23 March 1963.
+It was officially withdrawn on the same day, and was moved to the National Tramway Museum at Crich on 23 March 1963.
 Following a period spent in storage on the site the tramcar embarked on a full restoration programme in 1977 under the auspices of the government’s Job Creation scheme.
 This entailed a thorough stripping and overhaul of most of its internal and external components, replacement of its panelling and re-upholstering of its seats so that it was able to re-enter service in 1978, by which time it had reverted to its 1952 livery and operating condition.

 The tram cost £3354 when new and was sold into preservation for just a couple of hundred pounds in 1962.
 The cost of restoring it was £30,000 and after it resumed operational duties it was in service almost constantly until 2003, by which time some concerns were raised over the condition of the lower deck steel framework and the paintwork was beginning to look a little tired.